This hot springs in California are really unique.

 Under the travertine dome, there is a cave.

-If you get into the space, you will find it like a sauna filled with hot water turned into a spray.
+If you get into the space, you will find it like a steam bath filled with hot water turned into a spray.